twilight-goose/Mapping-Stations/README.md

 ## Output Accuracy Table
 ### Zone 1: Southern/Central Ontario
 All distances are in meters.
-For stations on the same segment within 350m, regardless of the dataset that the network was built with, distance is calculated from origin to candidate station point instead of along the network.
 The algorithm is also designed to report ALL candidate stations within a maximum distance that lie on the same river segment as the origin station.
 This means that where the greater resolution of the OHN dataset breaks stretches of river that are recorded as single edges in HydroRIVERS into